UX research plan

 Problem statement: Define your central research question clearly to provide a foundation for your study.

-Research objectives: Determine what you want to achieve and why, ensuring your research has purpose and direction.
+Research objectives: Determine what you want to achieve and why, ensuring your research has a purpose and direction.

 Research methods: Select the most appropriate methods for your goals, considering the stage of design and available resources.